From BR Bullpen

 Hurst pitched a combined shutout with Calvin Schiraldi in Game 1 of the 1986 World Series against the New York Mets.
 He then followed that with a complete game victory in Game 5 which gave the Red Sox a 3 games to 2 lead over the Mets.
 He was about to be announced as the MVP of the World Series when the Mets staged their improbable comeback while trailing by two runs with the bases empty and two outs in the bottom of the 10th inning of Game 6; the Mets went on to win the game and the Series, and Ray Knight was named MVP instead of Hurst.

 In 1999, he was manager of the Zion Pioneerzz of the Western Baseball League.
-He was the pitching coach for the Chinese national team during the 2003 Asian Championship and 2006 World Baseball Classic.
+He was the pitching coach for the Chinese national team during the 2003 Asian Championship, 2006 World Baseball Classic, 2013 World Baseball Classic and 2015 Asian Championship.
 In 2009, Hurst was involved in the MLB European Academy in Italy, to evaluate young European players for potential MLB contracts.

 Notable Achievements

 - 15 Wins Seasons: 4 (1987-1989 & 1991)